Eagle Point, Victoria

-Eagle Point is a small town in Victoria, Australia within the Shire of East Gippsland on the Gippsland lakes, mostly on Lake King.
+Eagle Point is a town in Victoria, Australia, in the Shire of East Gippsland, by Lake King.
 The area encompasses the red limestone cliffs by the Mitchell River and Mitchell River silt jetties.
 It is a popular tourist destination.

 History

 The Gunai name for Eagle Point is Nurrung, which translates to moon.

-Eagle Point is a place associated with the Bushy Park massacres of local Gunai Aboriginal people.
-In 1840-41, Angus McMillan and his men killed an unknown number of Gunai people in skirmishes during "the defence of Bushy Park".
+Eagle Point is associated with conflict between the local Gunai Aboriginal people and settlers.
+In 1840-41, Angus McMillan and his men killed an unknown number of Gunai people in skirmishes during "the defense of Bushy Park".
 In the mid to late 1840s, Eagle Point was the headquarters for the Border Police under Commissioner Tyers.
-In conjunction with the Native Police force based at nearby Boisdale, this force conducted regular punitive raids upon Gunai camps across the region.
+In conjunction with the Native Police force based at nearby Boisdale, this force conducted regular raids upon Gunai camps across the region.

 Demographics

-The Australian Bureau of Statistics 2016 Census found the town has a ratio of 51 males to 49 females.
-The median age is 56 years of age, 18 years above the Australian average.
+The Australian Bureau of Statistics 2016 Census reported the town had a ratio of 51 males to 49 females.
+The median age was 56 years of age, 18 years above the Australian average.

+Nationalities and Languages

 At 79.2%, the majority of people living in Eagle Point were born in Australia.
-The other top responses for country of birth were England, Germany, New Zealand, Netherlands and Scotland.
+The other most common countries of birth were England, Germany, New Zealand, Netherlands and Scotland.
 In Eagle Point, 90.1% of people only spoke English at home.
-Italian speakers number 0.8%, 0.7% speak German, while Afrikaans, Finnish and Malay speakers each number 0.3%.
+The percentage of Italian speakers was 0.8%, 0.7% spoke German, while Afrikaans, Finnish and Malay speakers each were 0.3%.

+Religion

-63.1%, of the town are religious and 19.4% are Anglican, 15.8% are Catholic and 4.8% belong to the Uniting Church.
+The town of Eagle Point is 63.1% religious, with 19.4% identifying as Anglican, 15.8% as Catholic and 4.8% as belonging to the Uniting Church.
 36.9% of the population were reported as having no religion.

+Relationship Status

-59.1% of the population are married. and 19.4% have never married, 11.9% are divorced, 6.0% are widowed and 3.6% are separated.
+59.1% of the population is married in Eagle Point, 19.4% have never married, 11.9% are divorced, 6.0% are widowed and 3.6% are separated.

+Employment Status

 51.0% of people living in Eagle Point are employed full-time, and 35.3% are working part-time.
 Eagle Point has an unemployment rate of 4.0%.

 Education

 Eagle Point is served by a primary school, Eagle Point Primary School, founded in 1894.
 It is situated on School Road and Eagle Point Rd.
-In 2010 it completed a redevelopment which included 2 new buildings.
+In 2010, it completed a redevelopment project which included two new buildings.

 Tourism

 Eagle Point is known for its tourism.
-It has two caravan parks, Eagle Point Caravan Park and Lake King Caravan Park.
-In fact some people refer to Eagle Point Caravan Park as just Eagle Point.
+It has two caravan parks: Eagle Point Caravan Park and the Lake King Caravan Park.
 Eagle Point's main attraction is the reserve.
-There are also kangaroos regularly in sight on silt jetties.
-The other attraction is Lake King or The Mitchell River but Lake King is sometimes closed off to the public due to algae blooms.
-There are also beachfront apartments available for rent.
+Kangaroos can regularly be seen on silt jetties.
+The other attraction is Lake King or The Mitchell River; Lake King is sometimes closed off to the public due to algal blooms.
 Bairnsdale Riviera Triathlon Club hosts an annual event in Eagle Point each summer.